indreek/pg-migrator/README.md

 Let's go step by step from the scratch.
 You can find all migration scripts we will use during this example in the ["examples"](https://github.com/leventkaragol/pg-migrator/tree/master/examples/) folder on Github.

 As a first step, we need a database.
-Let's create a new database with "testdb" name.
+Let's create a new one with "testdb" name.
 At the moment, there is no table in it.

 <img src="http://4.bp.blogspot.com/-Z8FWbyIugPc/UxuDiKP1XsI/AAAAAAAAUhg/gTEX0l8QGSg/s1600/Selection_001.png">